compiledcode83/quartz/README.md

 // manually refresh the current layout quartz.update();

-// change the current layout to be two columns quartz.update(2);
+// change the current layout to a two column layout quartz.update(2);
 ```